adnanakhlasofficial/gadget-heaven/README.md

 - React Helmet: Manages document head for SEO and metadata control.
 - DaisyUI: A component library for quickly building stylish UI elements.

+## Local Storage

+In the Gadget Heaven project, I've used Local Storage to handle and manage data.
+This allows for session persistence, enabling users to return to their previous session data even after leaving the site.

 ## Explore Our Live Website

 Access the live version of our website to explore all its features and functionalities in real time.
 Click the link below and experience it firsthand